 You may also feel a more obvious general breast lumpiness as you enter middle age.
 That is when the glandular tissue in your breasts that makes milk gives way to softer, fatty tissue.

-Women with lumpy breasts may have other noncancerous, or benign, breast conditions.
+Women with lumpy breasts may have other noncancer (benign) breast conditions.

 Breast lumpiness can make it harder to tell if you have actual lumps.
 Breast self-awareness is the key to caring for your breasts.
 If you have lumpy breasts, it is important to learn what your breasts normally look and feel like.
 This will help you find any breast changes more easily.
 Call your provider right away if you notice any changes.
 It is also important to get mammograms as directed by the U.S. Preventive Services Task Force or American Cancer Society guidelines.